fabric8io/fabric8/docs/develop/configuration.md

 For any environment specific values then you could specify environment variables in your kubernetes resource. e.g. your [Kubernetes Deployments](http://kubernetes.io/docs/user-guide/deployments/) can include `env` values in the pod template's container section.

-Though its good practice maximise the amount of immutable arfifacts you have (e.g. docker images and kubernetes resources) and to minimise the amount of artifacts you need to modify for each environment.
+Though it's good practice to maximise the amount of immutable artifacts you have (e.g. docker images and kubernetes resources) and to minimise the amount of artifacts you need to modify for each environment.
 So for per-environment configuration we recommend one of the following approaches:

 ### ConfigMap